jtomchak/killick-demo/README-PART2.md

 ### The answers you've been seeking.

-* Are are made a couple more Article Components.
+* We made a couple more Article Components.

   1.  `ArticleMeta.js` this is to show the Author details of the Aritcle under the title
   2.  `ArticleActions.js` this is part of the Article Meta that will only show, if the signed in user is infact the auther.
 These actions include edit and delete.